opencv/opencv/modules/core/doc/basic_structures.rst

 .. index:: Mat::reshape

-cv::Mat::reshape
+Mat::reshape
 ----------------
-.. cfunction:: Mat Mat::reshape(int cn, int rows=0) const
+.. c:function:: Mat Mat::reshape(int cn, int rows=0) const

     Changes the 2D matrix's shape and/or the number of channels without copying the data.